hashdist/hdist-jail/README.rst

 All rights reserved.

-hdistrestrict is licensed under the BSD 3-clause license.
+hdistjail is licensed under the BSD 3-clause license.
 See LICENSE.txt for full details.

 Dependencies: